Weather in Italy

 The country can be divided into three regions: the Alps in the far north, the Po Valley in central Italy, and the peninsula and nearby islands towards the south.

-Typical of a mountain region, the villages and cities in the Alps often witness long, cold winters with heavy snowfall along with rain and hail.
+As it's an extremely mountainous region, the villages and cities in the Alps often experience long, cold winters with heavy snowfall along with rain and hail.
 Morning lows in winter are often well below freezing, sometimes dropping as low as -30°C (-22°F).
 Summers are mild with 27°C (81°F) being the average high in July, the region's hottest month.
 Even during this period, there may be snowfall.

 The central Po Valley, which includes cities like Milan and Venice, is characterised by extremes – severe wet and foggy winters with close to freezing average temperatures of 2°C (36°F) and hot and humid summers with a few short bursts of cold spells and hailstorms.
 Summer temperatures can climb to 32°C (90°F).

-Spring and autumn are generally short and sweet, and these brief seasons bring by far the best weather in Italy.
+Spring and autumn are generally short and sweet, and these brief seasons bring the most pleasant weather in Italy.